Appearance

 The Component

-The component we will test is the <Numbers> component.
-The numbers change, depending on the prop passed - valid options are even or odd.
+component.
+The numbers change, depending on the prop passed - valid options are even

 The component looks like this: